PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

 *   **Backend**: The backend test suite is completely isolated and safe.
 A setup script (`src/test/test-setup.ts`) programmatically connects to the database server, **creates a dedicated test database** (`dataset_canvas_test_safe`) if it doesn't exist, and then runs all tests against this isolated instance.
 The main application configuration (`ormconfig.ts`) is never used by tests, eliminating any risk to development or production data.
 *   **Frontend**: **JSDOM** is used to simulate a browser environment, allowing component tests to run in a Node.js process without needing a real browser.
+*   **Test Execution Isolation**: While Vitest serves as a unified runner, the frontend and backend test suites are designed to run independently.
+The root `package.json`'s `test` script is configured to run *only* the frontend tests (explicitly excluding the `backend` directory).
+Backend tests must be executed from within the `backend` directory to use their specific environment and configuration.
+This strict separation prevents configuration conflicts and ensures each part of the application is tested within its correct context.

 ### 3.3.
 Logging